Hong Kong flash mob protesters arrested | DW | 13.10.2019

 The move comes as the demonstrations enter their fifth month and protester numbers appear to be dropping.
 The government's recent introduction of a ban on face masks and its violent encounters with the protesters also may have tempered enthusiasm.
 Protesters can be punished with up to one year in prison if caught wearing a face mask.

-"It's no longer possible to get 100,000 people to come out," Edmund Tang, a protester who slept overnight at a gathering of about 200 people outside police headquarters in Hong Kong, told AP news agency.
+"It's no longer possible to get 100,000 people to come out," Edmund Tang, a protester who slept overnight at a gathering of about 200 people outside police headquarters in Hong Kong, told The Associated Press.
 He explained that the mask ban has dissuaded protesters across the city.

 "Protesting in small groups will complicate policing efforts ...
 Keep the hunt dogs running everywhere, getting crazier and crazier, without catching the prey," Tang said.